Should I Sell Roofs After Hurricane Damage?

 Now, if you are personally willing to do the work now and get paid for it several months later, that’s all on you.
 Personally, I would never do that because the money NEVER shows up later or it gets eaten by expenses waiting around for it to show up.

-Quick Money in Tarps
+Make Money Installing Tarps

 After all, there’s only 1 way that a roofing company attracts and keeps a good salesman, THEY PAY THEM!

 If they don’t have the finances to pay you, don’t work for them.
 If the roofing company owners aren’t willing to sacrifice their pay now in order to pay you now, don’t work for them.
 They can wait on their profits if they are financially stable.
 If they’re not, you don’t want to work for them anyway.